Stability is key to build nurturing relationships between children and staff and to make the children feel part of the tribe

 Language: English

-Martine Eik Strifeldt - Deputy Head Teacher Languages: English and Norwegian
+Martine Eik - Deputy Head Teacher Languages: English and Norwegian

 Elisabeth Aschim - Teacher